SiteAlert/sitealert-wordpress-plugin/readme.txt

 **Plugin Updates**
 This plugin checks to make sure all your plugins are up to date.

+**Inactive Plugins**
+This will check to ensure that you do not have any inactive plugins.

+**Admin Username**
+This check ensures that you do not have a user with the username of "admin" on your site.

 **Plugins No Longer Being Supported**
 This plugin checks to see if you have any plugins installed that are no longer supported by the developer.